 Hours: Every day 10:30am – 01:30am

 Surrounded by disco lights and dancing individuals, RADIO CITY brings some life to the night in the historic district El Carmen.
-Every night of the week is a different theme focused on a specific music genre and around 22:30h they have live music talents by the dance floor.
+Every night of the week is a different theme focused on a specific music genre and, every Tuesday, they have live flamenco music.
 This bar consists of two rooms, a lounge in the front with a disco room in the back.
 Anyone is bound to love this crowd; it is an international mix with a balance of all ages.

 Address: Calle de Santa Teresa, 19, 46001 València